Coronavirus: Irish death toll rises to 1,339 as 211 new cases confirmed

 “The positivity rate reducing is a good sign,” said Dr Cillian De Gascun, chair of the NPHET Expert Advisory Group.
 “Combined with the high level of testing we are now undertaking, this gives us confidence that we are on a path towards suppression of the disease.”

+Laboratory capacity for testing Covid-19 samples now stands at 84,000 a week, Dr de Gascun added.

-However, with some of the restrictions introduced in response to the pandemic being eased from today, Department of Health chief medical officer Dr Tony Holohan said “it is crucial that we preserve the progress our country has made in recent weeks”.
+However, with some of the restrictions introduced in response to the pandemic having been eased from today, Department of Health chief medical officer Dr Tony Holohan said “it is crucial that we preserve the progress our country has made in recent weeks”.

 “This is a highly infectious disease.
 It thrives in crowds.
 It has the potential to rapidly spread to levels that our health service will find difficult to respond to,” he said.